Over the years, Pho Hanoi has retained its original flavor and continues to attract many diners from all around the world to savor it.

 This is a well-known spot recommended by many Hanoi pho reviews.
 It’s the first Bat Da pho restaurant in the capital city, offering a unique traditional flavor.

 Pho Bat Dan has been around for over 50 years.
-During this long period, the pho makers may have changed, but thanks to the traditional recipe passed down through generations, the authentic flavor of Bat Dan’s pho has remained intact.
-The restaurant is often crowded, and sometimes those who want to eat here have to wait in line.
+During this long period, the pho makers may have changed; however, thanks to the traditional recipe passed down through generations, the authentic flavor of Bat Dan’s pho has remained intact.
+Moreover, the restaurant is often crowded, and sometimes those who want to eat here have to wait in line.

 Pho Thin 13 Lo Duc Hanoi